Șag: Prehistory

 According to the archeological researches and some objects found in the Timiș River, it seems that the nucleus of the village dates from the 4th–5th millennium BC.
 In 1962, a pirogue (rudimentary boat) made of oak wood, the remains of some clay objects dating from the 4th–5th millennium BC, as well as the remains of a Roman earth wall were discovered here.

 First recorded mention

-Sag is first mentioned in the papal tithe records of 1332 as Sad, in Old Serbian meaning "to step over water".
+Șag is first mentioned in the papal tithe records of 1332 as Sad, in Old Serbian meaning "to step over water".
 The settlement was inhabited during the Middle Ages, because between 1404–1425 it appears in documents as the property of Count Laurențiu Șaghi.

 In 1660, the first Romanian Orthodox church was built of wood, and the first priest was Ioan Vuia.
 On this occasion, the first pew school appears, in which those who dealt with the administration of the locality studied books in Romanian.

 In 1717 it appears in the chamber records under the name of Sasch with 65 houses, the toponym being spelled in the kaiserlich-königlich language.